risk-first/website/complexity/Crystals-And-Code.md

 _Garnet inclusion within a diamond - Wikipedia_

-Information systems usually don't grow in isolation either:  as they grow in complexity and usefulness, their responsibilities and coverage begin to overlap with each other and it eventually becomes important that data is shared between them.
+IS's usually don't grow in isolation either:  as they grow in complexity and usefulness, their responsibilities and coverage begin to overlap with each other and it eventually becomes important that data is shared between them.
 The problem is that because the systems have started in isolation, they contain different local [conceptual hierarchies](Hierarchies.md).
 The users of those systems also think in terms of these conceptual hierarchies.
 For example, one system might have the concept of "Client", whilst another has the concept of "Legal Entity".
 Are they the same?
 Probably not.

 In the growth stage, users will be forced to "live with" the incompatibility of the two (or more) systems, and the knowledge that the data in each of them is different, there may be gaps, and potentially contradictions.

 ## Stage 3:  Competition

 Many of the crystals we extract from the earth are flawed with defects, because of the way they have grown.
-In the same way, with information systems we have to make hard decisions about how to deal with these flaws:
+In the same way, with IS's we have to make hard decisions about how to deal with these flaws:

 ### Live With Them

-We could simply "live with" the differences between information systems.
+We could simply "live with" the differences between IS's.
 This means accepting different, contradictory views of reality, and usually a lot of copy-pasting of data from one system to the next.

-Sometimes, this means hiring people who's job it is simply to _reconcile the differences manually_ between large, incompatible information systems.
+Sometimes, this means hiring people who's job it is simply to _reconcile the differences manually_ between large, incompatible IS's.

 ### Refactor